troe27/UU-GWAS06/docs/index.md

 #### Reset to the default setting:
-For those whose who haven't used the genome browser before, you may reset to the default setting.
+For those whose who haven't used the genome browser before you may reset to the default setting.

 ![reset_settings](figures/reset.png)